-Patients described high levels of satisfaction with the responsive service provided by the practice.
+Patients described good levels of satisfaction with the responsive service provided by the practice.

 The practice had an efficient appointment system to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment were seen the same day.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.
+However, some patients did comment that they had waited for up to 45mins to be seen when attending an appointment.
+We spoke to staff about this and noted that, this had been due to an emergency appointment overrunning.